kftlfd/storefront/README.md

-# SPA store front-end

-Simple SPA front-end for e-store
+# Simple front-end for a web store

+Build with React (class components), Redux, React-Router-DOM and styled-components.

+ExpressJS server is used to serve the app and the fake data.

 # Setup